Playground inspector training

 - Issue ‘Notice to Remedy’ on sites that are not complying

-- Issue ‘Safety Infringement Notice’ to contactors that do not comply with Council policies/standards
+- Issue ‘Safety Infringement Notice’ to contractors that do not comply with Council policies/standards

 The playground inspection and audit hierarchy